jbmurillo/cloud-computing-course/README.md

 # Cloud Computing Course Repository
-> *A collection of activities, outputs, and learning resources for [Cloud Computing/CCM101]*
+> *A collection of activities, outputs, and learning resources for [Course Name/Code]*
 ## 📌 About This Repository
 This repo serves as my organized workspace for all course requirements, including:
 - Class notes and summaries
 - Lab activities and exercises
 - Mini-projects
 - Reflection papers
-## 👤 Student Information
+👤 Student Information
-- Name: John Benedict Murillo
+- Name:[Your Full Name]
-- Course/Section: BSIT 4G
+- Course/Section:[Your Program & Section]
-- Instructor: Ma'am Jenkielyn C. Torres
+- Instructor:[Name of Instructor]
 - School Year: [2026-2027]

-## 📂 Repository Structure
+📂 Repository Structure
 cloud-computing-course/
 ├── activities/
 ├── projects/